Judith Jamison: Performance career

 On May 4, 1971, Jamison premiered the famous solo, Cry.
 Alvin Ailey choreographed this sixteen-minute dance as a birthday present for his mother, Lula Cooper, and later dedicated it to "all-black women everywhere, especially our mothers."
 The solo is intensely physical and emotionally draining to perform.
 It celebrates the journey of a woman coming out of a troubled and painful world and finding the strength to overcome and conquer.
-She never ran the full piece from start to finish until the premiere, the piece received standing ovations and overwhelming critical acclaim, rewarding Jamison with great fame and recognition throughout the dance world.
+Jamison never ran the full piece from start to finish until the premiere.
+Cry became her signature piece.
+The piece and Jamison's performance received standing ovations and overwhelming critical acclaim at the premiere, rewarding Jamison with great fame and recognition throughout the dance world.
 Today, Cry remains a crowd favorite and is still featured in the company's repertoire.

-Throughout her years with Alvin Ailey Dance Theater, Jamison continued to perform all over the world.
+Throughout her years with Alvin Ailey Dance Theater, Jamison continued to perform worldwide.
 Along with her work with Ailey's company, she also appeared as a guest artist with the Cullberg Ballet, Swedish Royal Ballet, San Francisco Ballet, and numerous other companies.
-She danced alongside many renowned dancers, including the ballet legend Mikhail Baryshnikov, in a duet entitled Pas de Duke, choreographed by Alvin Ailey in 1976.
+Jamison danced alongside many renowned dancers, including the ballet legend Mikhail Baryshnikov, in a duet, Pas de Duke, choreographed by Alvin Ailey in 1976.
 Finally, in 1980, she left Ailey's company to perform in the Broadway musical, Sophisticated Ladies.
-It was Jamison's first stage experience outside the realm of concert dance, and she admits it was initially very challenging for her.
-It was a completely different performance atmosphere and required a variety of new skills.
+It was Jamison's first stage experience outside of concert dance, and she admitted it was initially very challenging for her.
+It was a completely different performance atmosphere and required various new skills.

+For pop culture audiences she is best remembered by a guest appearance on a 1985 episode entitled 'Jitterbug Break' of the 1980s television sitcom The Cosby Show playing Marie, a friend of Clair and Cliff Huxtable.

 The Jamison Project

-In addition to performing, Jamison wanted the opportunity to explore working with her own group of dancers.
-She began teaching master classes at Jacob's Pillow in 1981 and soon began choreographing her own works.
-She later formed The Jamison Project with a group of dancers with a strong desire to work and learn.
+In addition to performing, Jamison wanted to explore working with a group of dancers.
+She began teaching master classes at Jacob's Pillow in 1981 and soon began choreographing works.
+She later formed The Jamison Project with dancers who strongly desired to work and learn.
 The Project premiered on November 15, 1988, at the Joyce Theater in New York City, performing works such as Divining, Time Out, and Tease.
 Jamison later invited guest choreographers, including Garth Fagan, to set work for the company.

-Return to Alvin Ailey Dance Theater
+Return to Alvin Ailey Dance Theater as artistic associate and artistic director

 In 1988, Jamison returned to Alvin Ailey Dance Theater as an artistic associate.
 Upon Ailey's death, on December 1, 1989, she assumed the role of artistic director and dedicated the next 21 years of her life to the company's success.
-Alvin Ailey Dance Theater continued to thrive as Jamison continued to rehearse and restage classics from the company's repertory, as well as commission distinguished choreographers to create new works for the dancers.
-Jamison also continued to choreograph, and created dances such as Forgotten Time, Hymn, Love Stories, and Among Us for the company.
+Alvin Ailey Dance Theater continued to thrive as Jamison continued to rehearse and restage classics from the company's repertory, as well as to commission distinguished choreographers to create new works for the dancers.
+Jamison also continued choreographing and creating dances such as Forgotten Time, Hymn, Love Stories, and Among Us for the company.
 In July 2011, Jamison transitioned into the role of artistic director emerita and appointed Robert Battle to the position of artistic director designate.